Contents

 - Moving around the setting.

-- Moving from lesson to lesson.
+- Moving from one lesson or activity to another.

 - Changing from structured to unstructured times.